 Emily Prehoda, Doctor of Philosophy (PhD)

-Emily Prehoda is currently engaged with a solar development firm in Michigan.
+Dr. Prehoda is currently the Chief Operating Officer of Chart House Energy.
 She is involved in providing policy support to the company in the form of monitoring and preparation of testimony regarding upcoming energy policy and changing legal environment.
+Her other involvements include team management and development of solar projects for C&I and Municipal level solar projects.
 She is also responsible for overseeing regular operations alongside development of growth strategies.
-Her other involvements include team management and development of solar projects for C&I and Municipal level solar projects.
-During her PhD stint at MTU, Emily's focus was on energy security, policy and community engagement surrounding solar energy applications.
+Emily was inducted into the Michigan Tech College of Science and Arts Academy for her excellent leadership and impactful professional work.
+During her PhD program, Emily's focus was on community solar, energy security, and energy policy.

 Amanda Kreuze, Masters of Science (MS)